theSage21/jaypore_ci/docs/source/index.rst

 `device_requests` to the container.

-To do such things you can use the `executor_kwargs` argument while defining the job using :method:`~jaypore_ci.jci.Pipeline.job`.
+To do such things you can use the `executor_kwargs` argument while defining the job using :meth:`~jaypore_ci.jci.Pipeline.job`.
 Anything that you pass to this dictionary will be handed off to `Docker-py
 <https://docker-py.readthedocs.io/en/stable/containers.html#docker.models.containers.ContainerCollection.run>`_
 and so you can use anything that is mentioned in that documentation.